ros-navigation/docs.nav2.org/index.rst

 The Navigation 2 project is the spiritual successor of the ROS Navigation Stack.
-This project seeks to find a safe way to have a mobile robot move from point A to point B. This will complete dynamic path planning, compute velocities for motors, avoid obstacles, and structure recovery behaviors.
+This project seeks to find a safe way to have a mobile robot move from point A to point B. It can also be applied in other applications that involve robot navigation, like following dynamic points.
+This will complete dynamic path planning, compute velocities for motors, avoid obstacles, and structure recovery behaviors.
 To learn more about this project see :ref:`about`.

 Navigation 2 uses behavior trees to call modular servers to complete an action.